NeelarghyaK/BLog/README.md

 4. **Receive Messages**: Messages sent to you will appear in the chat interface.

-5. **Log Out**: Log out of your DayPost account when you're done with your chat session to keep your account secure.
+5. **Log Out**: Log out of your account when you're done with your chat session to keep your account secure.

 </details>